Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2022-11-03-E-Cigarette-Battery-Eliminator.markdown

  - The OUT+ terminal can output an adjustable voltage, you can adjust how much you need
  - Can be used for multimeter modified lithium battery charging

+## Other Examples

+Other projects that use e-cigg batteries, and the Lithium Boost Converter Module

+"Electronic" Candles